Asymptotic Behavior of a Sequence of Conditional Probability Distributions and the Canonical Ensemble: Main results

 \subsection{Setup}

-In statistical mechanics, the canonical ensemble is considered as the probability distribution of an additive function of a subsystem in thermal equilibrium with its surrounding heat bath that is much larger in comparison.
-In Section \ref{ch:introduction} of introduction, we have already provided our philosophy of adopting {\em conditional probability} to approach this problem.
-In this section of the main results, we are going to show: When the subsystem is ``small" relative to the whole system, the ``canonical distribution" is a ``good" approximation of that conditional distribution.
+In Section \ref{ch:introduction} of introduction, we have already provided our philosophy of adopting the {\em conditional probability} to derive the canonical ensemble.
+In this section of the main results, we are going to rigorously show: when a measurable function of the subsystem is ``small" relative to the whole system, the ``canonical distribution" is a ``good" approximation of that conditional distribution.
+For the sake of simplicity, we will use the terms: ``subsystem", ``heat bath", and ``whole system" to represent a measurable function of those systems, respectively.
 Within this framework, we first need to define three things rigorously: \begin{enumerate} \item A relatively small subsystem. \item Canonical probability distributions. \item Good approximations. \end{enumerate} For the definition of \eqref{def.small.subsystem}: a relatively small subsystem, we consider a sequence of conditional densities

 where $ \tilde{Z}_n := X + \tilde{Y}_n$, $X$ is a nonnegative continuous random variable and $\tilde{Y}_n$ is a sequence of continuous random variables, $I$ is a finite interval and $\mu_n$, $\beta_n$ are positive sequences.
 Note that we here use $\tilde{Y}_n, \tilde{Z}_n$ instead of $Y_n, Z_n$ because we will do transformations for $\tilde{Y}_n, \tilde{Z}_n$ later, so $Y_n, Z_n$ will be used to define transformed $\tilde{Y}_n, \tilde{Z}_n$.
 The formula of $E_n$ is to represent two kinds of transformations that we can do for the interval $I$: $\mu_n$ is the parameter of shifting and $\beta_n$ is the parameter of scaling.
 Through different combinations of $\mu_n$ and $\beta_n$, the given condition of $\tilde{Z}_n$ will be on certain significant scales.
 For two examples, \begin{enumerate} \item Assume $\mu_n := \mathbb{E} [\tilde{Z}_n] = n\mu ,$ $\mu$ is a constant and $\beta_n = 1/\sqrt{n}$, then $\tilde{Z} _n $ is conditioned to be inside the interval $E_n = n \mu + \sqrt{n}I $.
 The interval $E_n$ is then around $\mathbb{E}[\tilde{Z}_n]$ with a scale of the Gaussian fluctuations in central limit theorem. \item Assume $\beta_n = 1/ n$, then $\tilde{Z}_n $ is conditioned to be inside the interval $E_n = n \mu + n I$.
 The interval $E_n$ is then around $\mathbb{E}[\tilde{Z}_n]$ with a scale of the large deviations. \end{enumerate} In our theorems, we will assume that